Geobiology/Geobiology.github.io/Publications.md

 Rojas, A., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. A natural history of networks: Higher-order network modelling for research in paleobiology.
 In preparation for Frontiers in Earth Science.

-Kirkley, Alec, Rojas, A., Rosvall, M., and Young, J-G. Compressing network populations with modal networks reveals structural diversity.
+Kirkley, Alec, <b>Rojas</b>, <b>A</b>., Rosvall, M., and Young, J-G. Compressing network populations with modal networks reveals structural diversity.
 In preparation for Physical Review E.

-Viglietti, P., Rojas, A., Rosvall, M., Davis, B., and Angielczyk, K, 2022.
+Viglietti, P., <b>Rojas</b>, <b>A</b>., Rosvall, M., Davis, B., and Angielczyk, K, 2022.
 Network‐based biostratigraphy for the late Permian to mid‐ Triassic Beaufort Group (Karoo Supergroup) in South Africa enhances biozone applicability and stratigraphic correlation.
 Palaeontology, 65. https://doi.org/10.1111/pala.12622

-Rojas, A., Gracia, A., Hernández-Ávila, I., Patarroyo, P., Kowalewski, M., 2022.
+<b>Rojas</b>, <b>A</b>., Gracia, A., Hernández-Ávila, I., Patarroyo, P., Kowalewski, M., 2022.
 Occurrence of the brachiopod Tichosina in deep-sea coral bottoms of the Caribbean Sea and its paleoenvironmental implications.
 Bulletin of the Florida Museum of Natural History 59, 1–15. https://doi.org/10.1101/2020.06.24.168658

 Eriksson, A., Carletti, T., Lambiotte, R., <b>Rojas</b>, <b>A</b>., and Rosvall, M. (2022).
 “Flow-Based Community Detection in Hypergraphs,” in Higher-Order Systems Understanding Complex Systems., eds.
 F. Battiston and G. Petri (Cham: Springer International Publishing), 141–161. doi: 10.1007/978-3-030-91374-8_4.